 If you have a strong academic record, are highly motivated and have an unwavering commitment to hard work, UB delivers an exceptional personal, professional and financial return.

 To enhance the University at Buffalo's already competitive tuition, we award scholarships, fellowships and assistantships for outstanding, highly motivated students.
 All awards are merit-based and may be funded for full or partial tuition.

-Graduate student, teaching and research assistantships are offered each year in a competitive process to a select number of qualified full-time MS students.
+Graduate student, teaching and research assistantships are offered each year in a competitive process to a select number of qualified full-time students.
 Students assist with school or university administration, teaching or undertake research with faculty members.
 Although responsibilities vary by assignment, assistants generally work 20 hours per week.
-Graduate and teaching assistants receive a stipend, plus a $7,500 tuition scholarship.
+Graduate and teaching assistants receive a stipend plus a tuition scholarship.

 Visit the Office of Financial Aid for details and information on UB financial aid programs.

 For priority consideration for scholarships, fellowships and assistantships, submit your completed application by November 15.